Stacy Jones: Career

-Musical Director
+Musical director

-During the height of MTV’s reality show Laguna Beach, Jones was tasked with producing and A&Ring Open Air Stereo.
-Jones worked with the band to help bring their live show to a television audience for the first time on MTV’s Total Request Live.
+During the height of MTV's reality show Laguna Beach, Jones was tasked with producing and A&Ring Open Air Stereo.
+Jones worked with the band to help bring their live show to a television audience for the first time on MTV's Total Request Live.
 He was then approached to be the music director for Miley Cyrus, with whom he has been working with since 2006.

 In addition to Miley Cyrus, Jones is the musical director for Noah Cyrus, 5 Seconds of Summer, Broods, Troye Sivan, Jordan Fisher, Life of Dillon, Shawn Hook, and The Chainsmokers.

 Drummer

 Jones continues to write, release records and tour with Letters to Cleo.
-He has been the touring drummer for Matchbox Twenty since 2012.
+He was the touring drummer for Matchbox Twenty from 2012 - 2023.
 He has also worked as a studio and touring musician for Madonna, Everclear, Dia Frampton, Veruca Salt, Letters to Cleo, Avril Lavigne, Ariana Grande, Joan Jett, Against Me!, The Jonas Brothers, The Flaming Lips, Lily Allen, Billy Ray Cyrus, Sheryl Crow, Cobra Starship, Aimee Mann, The Cab, Hey Monday, Butch Walker, The Dollyrots and more.

-Production / Musician Credits
+Production / musician credits

 TV appearances

-The Voice, American Idol, Saturday Night Live, Dancing With the Stars, The Late Show with David Letterman, Jimmy Kimmel Live, The Tonight Show with Jay Leno, Late Night with Conan O'Brien, Good Morning America, The Today Show, Teen Choice Awards, Miley Cyrus: Bangerz Tour (NBC), CMT Music Awards, American Music Awards, Kids Choice Awards, The Today Show, Disney Channel Games, Dick Clark's New Year's Rockin' Eve, MTV Live.
+The Voice, American Idol, Saturday Night Live, Dancing With the Stars, The Late Show with David Letterman, Jimmy Kimmel Live, The Tonight Show with Jay Leno, Late Night with Conan O'Brien, Good Morning America, Teen Choice Awards, Miley Cyrus: Bangerz Tour (NBC), CMT Music Awards, American Music Awards, Kids Choice Awards, The Today Show, Disney Channel Games, Dick Clark's New Year's Rockin' Eve, MTV Live.